 This is the latest one opened in Paris.
 This time, the founders who are passionate about Japan, decided to open a café fully dedicated to matcha and this is pretty well done !

-Their smoothie bowl is almond milk-based and you can have your matcha latte with soy milk.
+If you are looking for lactose-free options, their smoothie bowl is almond milk-based.
+And you can have your matcha latte with soy milk.
 Brunches also include a veggie option without any cow milk or gluten, so really perfect for all tastes !

 It is not only a café, there is also a grocery corner where you can find various Japanese products, such as wakame, azuki or sake.

 Where to go :

 Lafayette Gourmet Maison – 35, boulevard Haussmann 75009 Paris

 Vaugirard – 35, rue de Vaugirard 75006 Paris

 Port-Royal – 56, boulevard du Port-Royal 75005 Paris

 Ségur – 25 rue Pérignon 75015 Paris